Aliucord/Aliucord/README.md

 ⚠️ IF YOU CAME HERE FROM A YOUTUBE TUTORIAL:

 > - PluginDownloader now comes preinstalled with Aliucord so you don't need to install it
 > - If you were promised free nitro, you were clickbaited.
-The most that is possible is free emotes (sends emote image links instead)
+The most that is possible is free "emotes" (sends emote image links instead)

 ## 🚬🐛 Troubleshooting